langchain-ai/langsmith-cookbook/feedback-examples/nextjs/README.md

 Specifically, you'll be able to save user feedback as simple 👍/👎 scores attributed to traced runs, which you can then view in the LangSmith UI.
 Feedback can benefit LLM applications by providing signal for few-shot examples, model fine-tuning, evaluations, personalized user experiences, and improved application observability.

+You can try out a live version of this repo here: https://langsmith-cookbook.vercel.app/

 ## Setup

 After cloning this repo, copy the `.env.example` file into a new `.env.local` file and populate the following environment variables: